-8.1 The reaction to fire classification is class B-s1, d0 in accordance with BS EN 13501-1 : 2007.

-8.2 The fire classification applies to the full range of thicknesses covered by this Certificate.

-8.3 The system is restricted for use in buildings up to 18 metres in height.

-8.4 For houses in Scotland, and for all buildings in England and Wales and Northern Ireland, the system is considered suitable for use on, or at any distance from, the boundary.
+- 8.1 The reaction to fire classification(1) of the system in 'white' colour is class B-s1, d0 in accordance with BS EN 13501-1: 2018. - (1) BRE global test report 268971, a copy is available from the Certificate holder on request. - 8.2 The fire classification applies to the full range of insulation thicknesses covered by this Certificate (see section 1.3).
+The maximum organic content of the basecoat is 1.27% and finish coats is 8.08%. - 8.3 The insulations in isolation are not classified as non-combustible or of limited combustibility, and the system is restricted for use in buildings up to 18 metres in height. - 8.4 For houses in Scotland, and for all buildings in England and Wales and Northern Ireland, the system is considered suitable for use on, or at any distance from, the boundary.

-8.5 For flats and maisonettes and non-domestic building in Scotland, the system is suitable only for use more $\mathcal{F}{2}$ than one metre from the boundary.
+8.5 For flats and maisonettes and non-domestic buildings in Scotland, the system is suitable only for use more than one metre from the boundary.

-8.6 The system is not classified as 'non-combustible', therefore calculations for unprotected areas may apply dependent on the fire resistance characteristics of the wall.

-8.7 For application to second storey walls and above, it is recommended that the designer considers at least one stainless steel fixing per square metre and fire barriers in line with compartment walls and floors as advised in BRE Report BR 135 : 2013 (see Figure 2 of this Certificate).
+- 8.6 The system is not classified as 'non-combustible'; therefore, calculations for unprotected areas may apply dependent on the fire resistance characteristics of the wall. - 8.7 For application to second storey walls and above, it is recommended that the designer considers at least one stainless steel fixing per square metre and fire barriers in line with compartment walls and floors as advised in BRE Report BR 135: 2013 (see Figure 2 of this Certificate).